© Crown copyright 2020

 If the local authority does not determine the application within the 10 working day period, the application will be deemed to have been granted.

 The local authority will need to consider a number of factors, when determining whether to approve the application.
-These include the scope for national or local conditions to make it possible to approve an application which would otherwise be unacceptable.
+These include whether local conditions might be needed to make it possible to approve an application which would otherwise be unacceptable.

-The Secretary of State may publish conditions for pavement licences.
-Annex A is such a condition.
-This is in addition to the statutory ‘no obstruction’ condition referred to in 5(4) and 3(6) of the Business and Planning Act 2020.
+The Secretary of State may specify conditions for pavement licences, in Regulations.
+This is in addition to the statutory ‘no obstruction’ condition referred to in sections 5(4) and 3(6) of the Business and Planning Act 2020 Act and ‘smoke-free’ seating condition.

 Authorities are encouraged to publish local conditions subject to which they propose to grant pavement licences so that applicants and those making representations are aware of them.
-When considering their powers in relation to local conditions they should bear in mind the requirements of [clause 3(5)] and seek to impose conditions which have the same effect as the no-obstruction condition.
-They should also take into account the national published condition.
+When considering their powers in relation to local conditions they should bear in mind the requirements of and seek to impose conditions which have the same effect as the no-obstruction condition and the smoke-free seating condition.
+They should also take into account any national conditions which may be specified in the future in Regulations.

 - public amenity – will the proposed use create nuisance to neighbouring occupiers by generating anti-social behaviour and litter; and